DiamondLightSource/pymalcolm/docs/tutorials/motion.rst

 To swap between dynamic configurations we use the concept of designs.
 The state of the parent and it's immediate children can be saved to a file and restored at a later date.
-These configurations are stored on a per Block basis.
+These configurations are stored on a per Block basis in the ``config_dir`` specified in the top level YAML file.

 If you look at the left hand sign of the screen you should see a "Modified" LED which should be lit.
 This is saying that there are unsaved changes since either